-Obituary: Barry Cryer
+Barry Cryer obituary: A life dedicated to laughter

 Cryer went on to work with Frost on a number of productions, including ITV sketch programme At Last the 1948 Show.

-One episode featured Cryer as the wine waiter in the first TV appearance of the Four Yorkshiremen sketch that would later feature on Monty Python's Flying Circus.
+One episode featured Cryer as the wine waiter in the first TV appearance of the Four Yorkshiremen sketch that would later be performed by several of the Monty Pythons stars in The Secret Policeman's Ball.

 By the beginning of the 1970s, Cryer had established himself as one of Britain's top comedy-writing talents.
 His material was used by most of the leading acts of the time, including Dave Allen, Les Dawson, Frankie Howerd and Kenny Everett.